-In this section, the performance of the TWV retrieval using MHS data is evaluated in subsection 3.1.
-Then, the satellite-based retrieval will firstly be compared with in-situ data in subsection 3.2, and secondly to ERA5 reanalysis data in subsection 3.3.
+In this section, the performance of the TWV retrieval using MHS data is evaluated in Sect.
+3.1.
+Following this, the satellite-based retrieval is firstly compared with in situ data in Sect.
+3.2, and secondly to ERA5 reanalysis data in Sect.
+3.3.

-3.1 Comparison between MHS and AMSU-B based retrieval
+3.1 Comparison between MHS- and AMSU-B-based retrievals

-- 5 As shown in Table 1, there are some frequency and polarization differences between AMSU-B and MHS sensors.
-According to the analysis in John et al. (2012), there are some non-negligible discrepancies between the brightness temperatures of AMSU-B and MHS for the second and fifth channels (17 150 GHz and 20 183.31 ± 7 GHz for AMSU-B, respectively), due to the differences in frequency, while the differences in polarization seem not to be relevant.
-That raises the question of whether the TWV algorithm will perform equally when using MHS data as input, and, if that is not the case, which adaptation would be needed to ensure consistency of the retrieval results.
-One main adjustment we did to the retrieval for MHS is the recalculation - of all the calibration parameters as described in Section 2.6 and shown in Appendix A.
+As shown in Table 1, there are some frequency and polarization differences between AMSU-B and MHS sensors.
+According to the analysis in John et al. (2012), there are some non-negligible discrepancies between the brightness temperatures of AMSU-B and MHS for the second and fifth channels (17-150 GHz and 20-183.31 \pm 7 GHz for AMSU-B, respectively), due to the differences in frequency, while the differences in polarization seem not to be relevant.
+This raises the question of whether the TWV algorithm will perform equally when using MHS data as input and, if that is not the case, which adaptation would be needed to ensure consistency of the retrieval results.
+One main adjustment we did to the retrieval for MHS is the recalculation of all the calibration parameters as described in Sect.
+2.6 and shown in Appendix A.

 First, we evaluate the performance for the retrieval as a whole by comparing the retrieved data of both algorithms in the overlap period of both sensors (2008-2009).
-For this analysis, we considered all the coincident points in the daily gridded data with a 0.25° grid.
-Figure 1 shows two density plots for the overlap months of January (top) and July (bottom) of 2008-2009.
+For this